PostmanSpat/node-binance-trader/README.md

 * **HODL Open Trades**
   * Using the feature in the **Web Diagnostics** above you can select individual trades to enable HODL (Hold On for Dear Life).
 Unlike a stopped trade, a HODL trade can still close automatically from a signal but only if the price will result in a profit.
 HODL can be set on individual trades without having to stop the strategy.
   * By default a HODL trade will not be used for auto-balancing, but if you have enabled the **Prevent Losses for Auto-Balancing** option then a HODL trade may be used once the price is in profit.
+* ***CONFIG:* Automatically Close HODL Trades**
+  * If enabled, the trader will periodically check the current price of any trades that are set to HODL, or any trades that belong to a strategy that has been stopped (shut down), and will automatically close any trades that are expected to make a profit.
+The trader does not do a trailing stop loss, so it will close the trade the first time it detects a profit.
+This will likely mean that the profit will be minimal, and may even make a small loss if slippage occurs.
+However, the benefit is that it will close the trades at the earliest opportunity rather than waiting for the original strategy to send another close signal.
+  * By default this option is disabled.
+When enabled it will check the latest prices as part of the background process, which is currently on a five minute interval.
 * **Individual Tracking of Real / Virtual Trades**
   * In the original trader if you started a strategy in virtual trading and switched to real trading, or vice versa, it would attempt to close trades based on the current status of the strategy, rather than how the trade was originally opened.
 This means it could try to close a trade on Binance that was originally opened virtually, or never close the open trade on Binance because you've now switched the strategy to virtual.
 Now, if the trade opened on Binance it will close on Binance even if the strategy has been switched to virtual.
 If you don't want this to happen, make sure you close or stop the open trades before switching modes.
   * This is a useful way to soft close a strategy.
 Rather than manually closing the live trades yourself, you can switch the strategy to virtual and wait for the automatic close signals for any remaining open trades.